ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 data acknowledged (cumulatively or selectively) upon each ACK.

-Specifically, on each ACK that acknowledges "rs.newly_acked" packets as newly ACKed or SACKed, BBR runs the following BBRSetCwnd() steps to update cwnd:
+Specifically, on each ACK that acknowledges "rs.newly_acked" packets as newly acknowledged, BBR runs the following BBRSetCwnd() steps to update cwnd:

 ~~~~
   BBRSetCwnd():